 I have been receiving requests to add this recipe for a long time, years in fact.
 I have to say that it isn’t just procrastination that has caused this, if you know me well, you know that I am not a big fan of fried foods.

-As a food blogger that documents a lot of our traditional recipes, some of which are fried dishes and oftentimes not the healthiest of foods, this can be a problem.
+As a food blogger that documents a lot of our traditional recipes, some of which are oftentimes not the healthiest of foods, this can be a problem.
 I’ve found a good argument on why I should also write about dishes that I am not particularly fond of…

-And speaking of “once a year”, this is a dish that is traditionally served in Spain and other Hispanic countries on All Saints Day.
-In the Dominican Republic it is served during the Lenten season.
+This is a dish that is traditionally served in Spain and other Hispanic countries on All Saints Day.
+In the Dominican Republic, it is served during the Lenten season.

 In other countries it is more often seen served dusted with sugar and cinnamon powder, Dominicans generally prefer it served bathed in a light spiced syrup.
 I give you both choices here.